 - This didn’t happen in the real test, but it’s a possibility, so you should definitely look out for it.
 During one of the reading portions in the practice test, the word “Velo” was being used over and over again and I had no idea what it was.
 Finally, at the very bottom of the article, I noticed a tiny little footnote that said, “Velo = Schweizer Standard für ‘Fahrrad'”. (“Velo” is the Swiss word for “bicycle”.)
 Look out for those pesky footnotes!

-I can’t really give any good tips for the writing section except to take your time.
+I can’t really give any amazing tips for the writing section except to take your time.
 I was presented with 2 choices for the writing portion and I had to choose only 1 of them to write about.
-We were given 30 minutes for this section which is ample time since it is only meant to be an 80-100 word email.
+We were given 30 minutes for this section which is ample time since it was only meant to be an 80-100 word email.
 I went slowly.
 I took my time.
 I read and re-read my email.
 I was one of the last to finish and used about 27 of my 30 minutes.
+Just don’t rush.
+You have enough time.

-- I was asked to introduce myself after being given a prompt of what to cover in my personal introduction.
+- I was asked to introduce myself using a prompt which listed the details I was to tell about myself.

 - My speaking partner and I were given a sheet with a scenario written out and we were to talk through it.
 Our scenario was that our German class was ending, but the students wanted to continue meeting to further develop their German.
 We had to talk through the logistics of this, such as, where the meetings would take place, how often, and whether or not food and drinks would be involved.